Regulation of Medicine

 - Recognizing the signs of use of abuse or misuse of controlled substances

-- Controlled substances prescribing for chronic pain management
+- Prescribing controlled substances for chronic pain management

-This CME must be completed at the physician’s first license renewal after January 1, 2018, or the first renewal following licensure.
-Any controlled substance prescribing coursework taken within two years of the physician’s last renewal will count toward this requirement.
-Completion of this requirement will count as 3 hours toward the CME requirement at license renewal.
+This CME must be completed at the physician’s first renewal following licensure.
+Any controlled substance-prescribing coursework taken within two years of the physician’s last renewal will count toward this requirement.
+Completion of this requirement will count as three hours toward the CME requirement at license renewal.

 Physicians who are subject to Rule 360-15-.01(3) (those who do not have a certification in pain manage or palliative medicine and whose patient population is comprised of 50% or more opioid pain management patients) are not subject to this requirement.
 Those physicians have a more stringent CME requirement.

 Additionally, all Georgia prescribers are required to register with the Georgia Prescription Drug Monitoring Program (PDMP).